huggingface/tokenizers/tokenizers/tk-serialize/SPEC.md

   a "model" with no "type"                  │
   "merges" spelled "a b" not ["a","b"]      ├──▶ tk-convert ──▶ canonical 2.0 ──▶ here
-  a Metaspace *pre-tokenizer* (it is two)   │ a Metaspace with "add_prefix_space"      ─┘
+  a Metaspace *pre-tokenizer* (it is two)   │ a Metaspace with "add_prefix_space"       │ a ByteLevel pre-tokenizer                ─┘

   a vocabulary named by path ("files")     ─────▶ refused, nothing converts it
 ```